-I heard and read many stories on how Kona became such a famous place about diving with manta rays at night, becoming a bucket-list dive for adventurous scuba divers worldwide.
-In any case, floodlights switched on at night towards the waves at the Kona Surf Hotel, in the south of Kona, had the effect of concentrating plankton, the favourite meal of manta rays.
-What happened next was accidental indirect feeding every night which conditioned the manta rays to stick around for dinner.
+At the beginning of the 1970s, floodlights were switched on at night towards the waves at the Kona Surf Hotel, in the south of Kona.
+Soon people noticed it had the effect of concentrating plankton, the favourite meal of manta rays.
+What happened next was accidental indirect feeding every night which conditioned the manta rays to stick around for dinnertime after the sunset.

 One determined scuba diving operator, having heard about manta sightings in the north of Kona, decided to look for them.
 This is how he finally found Eels Garden Cove, a dive site near Kona International Airport, where this video was shot.
 Bringing the underwater lights in this natural feeding location was an even bigger success to see the manta rays at night.

 In 2004, the Kona Surf Hotel reopened as the Sheraton Keauhou Bay Resort & Spa, and the manta rays came back.
 As a result, it is now possible to see them in both north and south locations.
 In October 2017, the manta night dive was happening every night, weather permitted.
-On the day the video was shot, it was not less than 12 boats with an average of 20 scuba divers or snorkelers on board waiting for sunset.
+On the day the video was shot, it was not less than 12 boats with an average of 20 scuba divers or snorkelers on board waiting for the sunset.

 However, I have to say the number of divers around and the way it was artificially staged through indirect feeding left me with mixed feeling… In this video, you can feel the peaceful feeling of watching the manta rays again and again, but you can also clearly see the number of scuba divers around.

 So, what do you think: should the manta night dive in Kona remain on your scuba diving bucket list?

-Price for a 2 tank Manta Night Dive trip: 155 USD (with tax and tips, about 180 USD or 153€ / £135)
+- Price for a 2 tank Manta Night Dive trip: 155 USD (with tax and tips, about 180 USD or 153€ / £135)

-Price for snorkelers: 125 USD (with tax and tips, about 145 USD or 124€ / £109)
+- Price for snorkelers: 125 USD (with tax and tips, about 145 USD or 124€ / £109)